Amplitude (2003 video game): Development

 Amplitude is the sequel to Harmonix's previous title, Frequency, released in 2001.
 Frequency was funded and published by Sony, and while not a commercial success, was considered by Harmonix's Ryan Lesser as the game that helped to give Harmonix a positive reputation in the game industry.
 Sony funded and published the game's sequel.

 In making the sequel, the team considered lessons they learned from Frequency to make Amplitude more enjoyable.
 One aspect was the "tunnel" approach they used in Frequency; this was borne out from trying to create a cyberspace-like environment based on concepts from the movie Tron as to help create a synaesthesia for the player.
 However, on reflection, they found this tunnel to be limiting and claustrophobic; further, in testing an initial prototype for Amplitude, they found that when they left the tunnel, the experience of seeing the tunnel from the outside inspired the idea of vaster landscapes.
 The tunnel approach also limited an effective means for local multiplayer.
 This prompted the team to change from the tunnel to a spread-out track for Amplitude.
 The flatter track enabled players to have a better concept of where they were on the instrument spread, though the decision was criticized by fans of FreQuency.

 The second factor they considered was that both Frequency and Amplitude, published at a time where most video game coverage was based on print media, did not come off clearly in static screenshots.
 The screens appeared confusing and had little personality to them, according to Lesser.
 They came up with the idea of the "FreQ", an avatar that would be on-screen, performing with the music, as to help create some personality with the game; the FreQs would also help to emphasise the player-vs-player nature during multi-player.

 Reception

-Amplitude sold more copies than its predecessor, Frequency, but it wasn't considered a financial success for Harmonix.
 The game received "favorable" reviews according to the review aggregation website Metacritic.
+Star Dingo of GamePro called it "a purveyor of positive energy, a game that rewards you for acts of creation instead of destruction...the world would be a happier place with more games like it."

+Amplitude sold more units than its predecessor, Frequency, but it wasn't considered a financial success for Harmonix.
-GameSpot named it the best PlayStation 2 game of March 2003.

-The game won the award for "Best Game No One Played" in GameSpot's Best and Worst of 2003 Awards.
+GameSpot named it the best PlayStation 2 game of March 2003 in review.
+It also won the award for "Best Game No One Played" in GameSpot's Best and Worst of 2003 Awards.
+During the AIAS' 7th Annual Interactive Achievement Awards, the game was nominated for the "Console Family Game of the Year", "Outstanding Achievement in Game Design", and "Outstanding Achievement in Sound Design" awards, all of which went to EyeToy: Play and The Sims Bustin' Out (tie), Prince of Persia: The Sands of Time, and The Lord of the Rings: The Return of the King, respectively.